Hibou57/External-Programs-ST3/README.md

 temporary file, if desired), either:

  * inserted at the caret;
- * as a replacement of the selected text;
+ * as a replacement of the selected text (or whole buffer if there was no selection in the first place);
  * to an output panel;
  * to a Sublime Text phantom;
  * to nothing.

 “Selection” means single selection, not multiple selections.
+If there is no selection, the plugin takes the whole buffer, no matter it's saved to a file or not.

 In case of errors, messages are written to the status bar.
 If the invoked program sent text to its standard error stream, it will be displayed in an